 Pennsylvania law provides for alimony pendente lite in certain cases.
 This type of alimony is designed to assist one party during the process of obtaining a divorce.
 The award may include spousal support and reasonable attorney fees and costs.
 Once the divorce is granted, alimony pendente lite is terminated.

-The Law Office of Marta S. Laynas is conveniently located in West Chester and is less than 15 minutes from Chester County Family Court.
+The Law Office of Marta S. Laynas is conveniently located in West Chester and is less than 15 minutes from West Chester Family Court.
 The attorneys at the firm provide a high level of service in a relaxed and comfortable environment.
 Contact the firm online or call 610-692-3460 today to schedule an appointment that fits your schedule.